KleistLab/PrEP_TruvadaWomen/README.md

-# Synthesis of protective oral PrEP adherence levels in cisgender women using convergent clinical- and bottom-up modeling
+# Model-based predictions of protective HIV PrEP adherence levels in cisgender women
 > This repo includes the code utilized for analyzing the prophylactic efficacy of Truvada on cisgender women, as detailed in the paper with the DOI: 10.21203/rs.3.rs-2772765/v1.
 >
 > The codes available here allow for the reproduction of both the top-down and bottom-up analyses as presented in the paper.